d-matrix-ai/dmx-compressor/README.md

     to the script.
 This will augment `torch.nn` with Corsair-specific features, while retaining all PyTorch functionalities, i.e.

-    - all valid PyTorch models definitions remain valid and
+    - all valid PyTorch model definitions remain valid and
     - all PyTorch models remain functionally equivalent, in both forward and backward passes, to those in native PyTorch.

 2. Define all Corsair-specific configurations in a `.yaml` file and transform a PyTorch `model` object by